mlctrez/go-nats-app/README.md

 This handler adapts the websocket binary payloads to the standard Nats tcp connection [Client Protocol](https://docs.nats.io/reference/reference-protocols/nats-protocol).

-`Go-App -> Nats Client -> <Nats WebSocket Protocol> -> <WebSocket Handler> -> Nats Endpoint of Nats server`
+`Go-App -> Nats Client -> <Nats WebSocket> -> <WebSocket Handler> -> Nats Endpoint`

 This allows publishing the nats client endpoint as a websocket.
-The client nats connection and underlying websocket are managed in the [nats app.Compo](goapp/compo/nats) as a component.
+The client nats connection and underlying websocket are managed as a go-app [component](goapp/compo/nats).

-Invoking the echo service in-browser from the original was replaced with a client http get to the `/echo/username` endpoint.
+Incrementing the echo counter in the original was replaced with a client http get to `/echo/username`.
-Interestingly this to the discovery of the nats client connection option `nats.InProcessServer`.
+Interestingly, this led to the discovery of the nats client connection option `nats.InProcessServer`.
 Neat.

 ### Disclaimers